 In keeping with the department mission of providing the most technologically advanced fire, EMS and rescue service to the residents of Loveland and Symmes Township.
 The City’s 2002 ambulance was schedule to be replaced in 2012, but could not be funded due to declining revenues in the fire and emergency medical service funds.
 The LCFA has agreed to reimburse the City for the annual debt service principle for a new ambulance.
 The LCFA cannot purchase the ambulance for the City, however we can help with some funding until the City is able to assume the loan.

 LCFA, in collaboration with the City of Loveland Public Works Division, has begun improvements to property we own located by the bike trail in the historic district.
 The LCFA has had a vision ever since we purchased the Brown Building to enhance the old Pennsylvania Railroad Cargo Platform into a space that could be used as a future venue for markets and special events.

 That vision is finally coming true with the arrival of the Jackson Street Market.
 This new space will incorporate a street market theme that the firefighters hope the Loveland Farmer’s Market and others will like.
 Hopefully, the improvements to this space will attract more foot traffic to the bike trail and the historic district.

-This kind of collaboration between the City and the LSFA is good for the community.
-The LSFA and City of Loveland have worked collaboratively for years on parking lots for the historic district, providing space for the East Loveland Nature Preserve, a knothole team playing field, as well as the East Loveland salt dome located on the firefighter’s property on East Loveland Avenue.
+This kind of collaboration between the City and the LCFA is good for the community.
+The LCFA and City of Loveland have worked collaboratively for years on parking lots for the historic district, providing space for the East Loveland Nature Preserve, a knothole team playing field, as well as the East Loveland salt dome located on the firefighter’s property on East Loveland Avenue.

-The LSFA continues to support the community in other ventures.
-This past Holiday season the LSFA continued it support of the LIFE Pantry by donating money to the Pantry in memory of one of their past volunteers (Bobbie Books).
+The LCFA continues to support the community in other ventures.
+This past holiday season the LCFA continued its support of the LIFE Pantry by donating money to the Pantry in memory of one of their past volunteers (Bobbie Books).